mingyangjiao/reward/README.md

 - **Description:** Retrieve points of a specific customerID.

 ### Response:
 The response JSON contain list of objects and each object has three attributes: customerID, month, totalPoints.
-The return List is sorted by month in ascending order.
-For customer didn't earn any point, list will be empty.

 - customerID: unique ID of the customer.
 - month: The month for which the total reward points are calculated (from 1 to 12).
 - totalPoints: The reward points of customerID in the given month.

+The result list is sorted by month in ascending order.

+For customer didn't earn any point in specific month, the result list will NOT include the month with 0 point.

+For customer ID that didn't exist, the result list will be empty.

 ### Examples: